Jucester/mern-todo-typescript/README.md

 REACT_APP_BACKEND_URL={backend url, example: http://localhost:4000/api/1.0}
 ```

-### 4. Run the apps
+### 4. Run the frontend and backend

 ```
+Run npm start in the frontend.
-You can run in dev mode with npm run dev or in production with npm start
+In the backend you can run in dev mode with npm run dev or in production with npm start

 You can also execute automated test in backend with npm test
 ```